-The Board of Directors has determined that all of the non-management members of the Board of Directors, representing a majority of the entire Board, are independent under the NYSE listing standards and satisfy the Company's categorical standards set forth above.
+The Board of Directors has determined that all of the members of the Board of Directors, with the exception of those three members who are employees of the Company (namely Messrs.
+E. Grinberg, G. Grinberg and R. Cote), representing a majority of the entire Board, are independent under the NYSE listing standards and satisfy the Company's categorical standards set forth above.

 In addition, in accordance with the NYSE listing standards, the Board of Directors has determined that the Compensation Committee and Nominating/Corporate Governance Committee are composed entirely of independent directors.
-The Board of Directors has also determined that each member of the Audit Committee is independent under the applicable rules of the SEC.
+The Board of Directors has also determined that each member of the Audit Committee is independent under the applicable rules of the SEC and under the NYSE listing standards.